pyload/pyload/docs/api/json_api.rst

 JSON API
 ========

-JSON [1]_ is a lightweight object notation and wrapper exists for nearly every programming language.
+JSON [1]_ is a lightweight object notation and wrappers exist for nearly every programming language.
 Every modern browser is able to load JSON objects with JavaScript.
-Unlike to thrift you don't need to generate or precompile any stub methods, the JSON :class:`Api <module.Api.Api>` is ready to use for most language.
-The libary is really lightweight (at least in python) and you can build very lightweight scripts with it.
-Because of the builtin support JSON is the first choice for all browser applications.
+Unlike to thrift you don't need to generate or precompile any stub methods, the JSON :class:`Api <module.Api.Api>` is ready to be used in most languages.
+The library is really lightweight (at least in python) and you can build very lightweight scripts with it.
+Because of the builtin support, JSON is the first choice for all browser applications.

 In our case JSON is just the output format, you have exactly the same methods available as with the thrift backend.
-The only difference is the used protocol.
+The only difference is the underlying protocol.

-So are there still reasons to choose the original :doc:`thrift <thrift_api>` backend in favor to JSON?
+Are there still reasons to choose the original :doc:`thrift <thrift_api>` backend in favor to JSON?
 Yes, since it uses a binary protocol the performance will be better (when generating the objects), traffic will be smaller and therefore the transfer faster.
 In most IDEs you will get code completion, because of the pre-generated classes, which can make work much easier.

-If you intend to write a full client you should prefer thrift if the language is supported, for lightweight scripts and in browser environment JSON wil be the better choice.
+If you intend to write a full client you should prefer thrift if the language is supported, for lightweight scripts and in browser environments JSON will be the better choice.

 Login
 -----

-First you need to authenticate, if you using this within the webinterface and the user is logged the API is also accessible, since they share the same cookie/session.
+First you need to authenticate, if you are using this within the web interface and the user is logged in, the API is also accessible, since they share the same cookie/session.

-However, if you are building a external client and want to authenticate manually you have to send your credentials ``username`` and ``password`` as POST parameter to ``http://pyload-core/api/login``.
+However, if you are building an external client and want to authenticate manually you have to send your credentials ``username`` and ``password`` as POST parameter to ``http://pyload-core/api/login``.

 The result will be your session id.
 If you are using cookies, it will be set and you can use the API now.
-In case you dont't have cookies enabled you can pass the session id as ``session`` POST parameter so pyLoad can authenticate you.
+In case you don't have cookies enabled you can pass the session id as ``session`` POST parameter so pyLoad can authenticate you.